-The iso-surface plots of dust density show the single main rotor configuration to generate a distinctly asymmetrical dust cloud (with a marked absence of dust to the right of the aircraft - the rotor of this helicopter was arranged to rotate anticlockwise when viewed from above).
-In comparison, the tandem-rotor configuration generates a dust cloud that spreads out symmetrically on both sides of the aircraft at this forward flight speed.
-Unfortunately the asymmetry of the dust cloud generated by the helicopter with single main rotor does not seem to persist to the very lowest forward flight speeds where it might be exploited practically to mitigate the effects of brownout.

-To explain the asymmetry in the dust cloud, Fig. 18 compares the vorticity distribution to the corresponding dust distribution in the flow around the helicopter with single main rotor.
+above).
+In comparison, the tandem-rotor configuration generates a dust cloud that spreads out symmetrically on both sides of the aircraft at this forward-flight speed.
+Unfortunately, the asymmetry of the dust cloud generated by the helicopter with single main rotor does not seem to persist to the very lowest forward-flight speeds at which it might be exploited practically to mitigate the effects of brownout.
+To explain the asymmetry in the dust cloud, Fig. 18 compares the vorticity distribution with the corresponding dust distribution in the flow around the helicopter with single main rotor.
 For comparison, Fig. 19 shows similar plots for the tandem-rotor configuration.
-The iso-surface used to represent the vorticity distribution has been chosen to reveal the strongest vorticity that is present in the flow.
-The powerful, crescent-shaped ground vortex that lies below each helicopter is clearly shown, but the plot also reveals that, for the helicopter with a single main rotor, this structure is significantly asymmetric.
-The core of the ground vortex remains significantly closer to the ground on the left-hand side of the aircraft than on the right as the helicopter moves forwards along the ground.
-The tandem-rotor helicopter, on the other hand, generates a ground vortex that has a far more symmetric structure.
-Any asymmetry in the dust cloud is then explained by the clear correlation between the region of maximum entrainment of dust into the air and the position and strength of the ground vortex that is evident on comparing parts (a), (b) and (c) of the figures.
+The isosurface used to represent the vorticity distribution has been chosen to reveal the strongest vorticity that is present in the flow.